Bozan Shaheen Bey: Exile and Kurdish nationalist activism in Syria

 In 1923, Bozan fled to Syria, then under French mandate, accompanied by his brother Mustafa Hirço and many members of their tribe.
 He settled in Kobani, which became a hub for Kurdish intellectual and political activity.

 In 1927, he co-founded the nationalist organization Xoybûn (also spelled Khoyboun), alongside leading exiled Kurds including the Bedir Khan Beg family and others.
 The organization aimed to unite Kurdish efforts toward independence and supported the Ararat rebellion (1927–1930).

 Bozan was tasked with launching a parallel offensive towards Urfa but refrained due to French opposition.
 He and his brother were later placed under surveillance and briefly put under house arrest in Aleppo.

 During his exile, Bozan also became a cultural patron, offering protection and financial assistance to prominent Kurdish writers such as Cigerxwîn and Osman Sabri.

 Political career in Syria

 Under the French mandate’s limited political framework, Bozan Shaheen Bey was elected in 1936 to the People's Assembly of Syria as a deputy representing the district of Jarabulus.
 Local tradition also holds that he served as mayor of Kobani for a period.

 He remained an advocate for Kurdish rights within the Syrian political system and was instrumental in organizing community representation.

 Death and legacy

 Bozan Shaheen Bey died in 1968 in Kobani.
-He had three wives and four children.
+He had two wives and eight children.
 His descendants live today in Syria, Turkey, and the Kurdish diaspora in Europe.